Vincent Gauthier-Manuel

 Vincent Gauthier-Manuel (born 6 April 1986) is a French alpine skier and Paralympic athlete.

-He competed in the 2014 Winter Paralympics in Sotchi, Russia.
+He competed in the 2014 Winter Paralympics in Sochi, Russia.

-He won a gold medal in the Slalom, standing, and a bronze medal in the Giant Slalom, standing.
+He won a gold medal in the slalom, standing, and a bronze medal in the giant slalom, standing.

 Gauthier was awarded the National Order of Merit in 2010.

 Golf

 Although he was born missing most of his left arm, Gauthier started to play golf in 2013.
 He played his first Pro-AM before the Saint-Omer Open in 2014.